The Descendants of James Robinson, b. abt. 1760 (N.J.), d. abt. 1835 (Harrison, Va., now Barbour, W. Va.), and what the Y-DNA science has revealed.

 The following illustrates how we position within the Big Tree mentioned above:

-So, from whence in the Scottish homeland did our Campbell family hail, and which of the 20-plus historical Campbell clans did we arise?
+So, from whence in the Scottish homeland did our Campbell family hail, and which of the many historical branches of the Campbell Clan did we arise?
 Current genealogies within our Y-DNA cluster are suggesting the areas of Argyllshire or Perthshire, but the specific clan is yet to be determined.

 However, we are currently testing another close Campbell Y-cousin, who’s well documented ancestry leads to the Campbell’s of Milntown in Glenlyon, who descend from Campbell of Duneaves.
 Interestingly, one of his direct ancestors was Duncan Campbell who lived in Milton Eonan, Glenlyon, Perthshire, Scotland….. and he married a Janet ROBERTSON in 1715.
 Some of this family were Jacobites, and given the time period and conditions, the Jacobite Rebellion could well explain need of a surname change and immigration to the New World, possibly to flee opression.
 STAY TUNED for future developments!